-"Bridgend" follows Sara and her dad, Dave as they arrive to a small village in Bridgend County.
+"Bridgend" follows Sara and her dad, Dave as they arrive in a small village in Bridgend County.
 The village is haunted by suicides amongst its young inhabitants, and Sara falls dangerously ...
 See full summary »

 A disgraced black ops agent is dispatched to a remote CIA broadcast station to protect a code operator.
 Soon, they find themselves in a life-or-death struggle to stop a deadly plot before it's too late.